 At each workshop you will have the opportunity to put your name forward for additional debating events.
+Participating in such events will improve your skills, and also assists in demonstrating advocacy experience in pupillage applications.

-First, the Inn sends teams to a number of debating competitions throughout the year.
-These are good fun and a great chance to get a lot of debating experience very quickly.
-They are generally hosted by university debating societies over the course of a weekend.
-If you are selected for a competition, you must attend the entire weekend - leaving halfway through does not reflect well on the Inn and lets your partner down.
+- We hold 3-4 debates in Hall every year, where two teams hold a debate following a dining session.
+These are often attended by benchers and allow you to show your skills to a wider audience of the Inn's members. - There are debating events involving other Inns, such as the Inter-Inns Debating Competition. - The Inn sometimes sends teams to university debating competitions.
+These are good fun and a great chance to get a lot of debating experience very quickly, as they run for 1-2 days on the weekend.
+If you are selected for a competition, you must attend the entire weekend.
+Leaving halfway through does not reflect well on the Inn and lets your partner down. - Finally, there is the prestigious Debating Shield!
+A semi-final round is held at the final workshop of the year, and the final 4 teams compete at a public event judged by Bar and

-We also hold a few debates in Hall every year, where two teams hold a debate following a dining session.
-These are often attended by benchers and allow you to show your skills to a wider audience of the Inn's members.

-Finally, there is the prestigious Debating Shield... oooooooooooh, shiny!
-A semi-final round is held at the final workshop of the year, and the final 8 teams compete at a public event judged by Bar and Bench members.
-There actually is a shield, on which the winning team's names are engraved each year.
-All finalists are invited to dine in Hall on the Bar table, and the winning pair will each receive a bottle of the finest Lincoln's Inn champagne.
+Bench members.
+There actually is a shield in the Old Courtroom, on which the winning team's names are engraved each year.

+We look forward to welcoming you to the debating club.

+Leo Graves Martin Nelson Amy Proferes